 Assembly: System.Web.RegularExpressions (in system.web.regularexpressions.dll)

-The DirectiveRegex class provides a compiled regular expression to parse an ASP.NET directive (<%@ … %>).
+The DatabindExprRegex class provides a compiled regular expression to parse an ASP.NET data-binding expression (<%# … %>).

 The System.Web.RegularExpressions classes are meant to be used by the .NET Framework to parse ASP.NET pages and are not always practical for general applications.
 For example, many of these classes match only the beginning of a string.

-You can retrieve all ASP.NET directives regardless of intervening white space or line breaks in either of two ways:
+You can retrieve all inline databinding expression blocks regardless of their position in an input string in either of two ways:

-By calling the String.IndexOf method to locate the next occurrence of a directive in a string, and then using this position when calling the DirectiveRegex object's Match method.
-The following example illustrates how to use this technique with the DirectiveRegex object to extract all the ASP.NET directives in a string.
+By using the String.IndexOf overload to locate the next opening tag of a databinding expression in a string, and then using this position when calling the DatabindExprRegex object's Match method.
+The following example illustrates how to use this technique with the DatabindExprRegex object to extract all the databinding expression blocks in a string.